 Ekadanta Sankashti Chaturthi is one of the 13 Sankatahara Ganesha Chaturthi Vratas.
 Every month, different forms of Lord Ganesha are worshipped along with different Peetha.
 As per the Hindu calendar, Ekadanta Sankashti Chaturthi falls in Vaishakha month.
 In Bavishyat and Narasimha Purana, the greatness of Sankashti Chaturthi puja and vrat are described.
 It is also believed that Lord Krishna narrated the importance of Sankasthti Chaturthi to Yudhishthira.

-Ekadanta Sankashti Chaturthi date is 10th May 2020 (Sunday)
+Ekadanta Sankashti Chaturthi date is on Saturday, May 29, 2021

 Name of Lord Ganesha worshipped on this day: Chanakra Raja Ekadanta Maha Ganpati